Horseback Riding in Summer Heat:

 Riding sunglasses are a great way to protect your eyes in and out of the saddle.
 Not only do they block harmful UV rays that can lead to health problems, but they also offer coverage from dirt and dust kicked up around the barn or ranch.
 Riding sunglasses typically have a lightweight design and contour to your head for a comfortable, stay-put fit.
 We carry Bex sunglasses because they are incredibly comfortable to wear, with their lightweight frames and soft nose pads.
 We love their style varieties that cater to different fashion preferences but are still practical for riding, thanks to clear and crisp lenses.

 We can commonly forget about our hands when it comes to protecting ourselves during the summer, and gloves are an easy solution to help prevent any skin-related issues caused by sun exposure.
 If you do not prefer to wear gloves while riding, at the very least put sunscreen on your hands!
-Trust us—sunburnt hands are the worst.
-And your hands are still exposed even if you are wearing a UV sun shirt.
-Feel free to take a look at our Best Summer Riding Gloves for some popular options.
-We enjoy lightweight, mesh gloves that offer more flexibility while holding the reins.
+Trust us—sunburnt hands are the worst, even if you are wearing a UV sun shirt that has thumb holes or some sort of coverage your hands are susceptible to damage.
+Mesh gloves are a great way to stay cool and protected, as well as make holding onto sweaty reins a little bit easier.
+We have picked out our Best Equestrian Gloves for Summer to help you find your perfect match!

 Frequently Asked Questions